alcantarar/Recurrent_GRF_Prediction/README.md

 *Ryan Alcantara*

 This repository contains an example of how a Recurrent Neural Network (RNN) can be used to predict ground reaction force (GRF) data from accelerometer data during running.
-Please cite the associated publication if using code or data from this repository:

-[Alcantara RS, Edwards WB, Millet GY, Grabowski AM 2021.
-Predicting continuous ground reaction forces from accelerometers during uphill and downhill running: A recurrent neural network solution. *bioRxiv.*](https://www.biorxiv.org/content/10.1101/2021.03.17.435901v1.article-metrics)

 ## Repository Contents
 - `data/`: Contains example accelerometer data, GRF data, condition/demographic data, and RNN model file.